hashicorp/terraform-provider-vsphere/README.md

 * [VMware vSphere][vmware-vsphere-documenation] 6.5 or later.

     The provider supports versions in accordance with the VMware Product Lifecycle Matrix from General Availability to End of General Support.

-    * Learn more: [VMware Product Lifecycle Matrix][vmware-product-lifecycle-matrix]
+    Learn more: [VMware Product Lifecycle Matrix][vmware-product-lifecycle-matrix]

+    > **NOTE**
+    >
->**NOTE**: This provider requires API write access and is therefore **not supported** for use with a free VMware vSphere Hypervisor license.
+    > This provider requires API write access and is therefore **not supported** for use with a free VMware vSphere Hypervisor license.

 ## Using the Provider

-The Terraform Provider for vSphere is an official provider.
+The Terraform Provider for VMware vSphere is an official provider.
 Official providers are maintained by the Terraform team at [HashiCorp][hashicorp] and are listed on the [Terraform Registry][terraform-registry].

 To use a released version of the Terraform provider in your environment, run `terraform init` and Terraform will automatically install the provider from the Terraform Registry.